-The individual or committee within each municipality that is responsible for the implementation and completion of each mitigation measure will notify Aroostook County EMA whenever assistance is needed or whenever a measure is completed.
+Aroostook EMA has requested thatr the individual or committee within each municipality that is responsible for the implementation and completion of each mitigation measure notify Aroostook County EMA whenever assistance is needed or whenever a measure is completed.
 Existing programs such as local comprehensive planning efforts, municipal road maintenance planning efforts, and emergency management programs will be utilized to their greatest extent to complete the community's mitigation measures.